ProjectBubblez/bubblez.js/DOCUMENTATION.md

 uuid: The uuid of this user (null on canary)
 username: The username of the user
 displayname: The displayname of the user
-followers: The follower amoung of the user
+followers: The follower amount of the user
 pfp: The url to the pfp of the user
 banner: The url to the banner of the user
 coins: The coin amount of the user